- What is shoulder arthroscopy?

 You should apply ice over the dressing for 30 minutes every 1 to 2 hours for several days.
 Do not use heat the first week after surgery.

-If I use absorbable sutures to close the small incisions they do not need to be removed.
-There may be non-absorbable suture, and it will be removed on your first post-operative visit.
+Absorbable sutures used to close the small incisions do not need to be removed.
+There may be non-absorbable sutures that will be removed on your first postoperative visit.

 Return to school or work:

 You can return to school or work within 3-5 days without using the affected side.
 If you need to use the arm to return, you may be out of work or school for a longer period of time.

 The rehabilitation is based on several goals: